 * Forges partnership between the military and schools

 Leavenworth Area School Districts

-To find out more about local school districts, go to Leavenworth Area Schools.
+The Fort Leavenworth Garrison has a memorandum of agreement to support military connected students with seven local school districts.
+To find out more about these districts, go to Leavenworth Area Schools.

 To access school performance information, visit the Kansas State Department of Education, click here.